 Unusual Options Activity Insight: XPeng

-XPeng (NYSE:XPEV) shares experienced unusual options activity on Friday.
-The stock price moved up to $40.17 following the option alert.
+Shares of XPeng (NYSE:XPEV) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $39.57.

 - Sentiment: BEARISH